|

 information like the last four digits of your card number.

-Carriers do this to make sure that someone can't just grab
+Wireless carriers do this to make sure that someone can't

 your